 Chapter 1 – Sequencing

 The first chapter is designed to introduce students to the game environment, rules and interface.
 It also teaches sequencing, or the order of instructions.
 In this chapter, students will get to know the different block instructions available in the game.
-There are 12 levels within this chapter, starting from basic levels that teach the game interface such as how to use coding area to levels that teach sequencing.
+The challenges within this chapter start from basic challenges that teach the game interface such as how to use the coding area to challenges that teach sequencing.
 In this chapter, students will also have to count the number of steps and differentiate between directions.

-After completing the first chapter, students will know how to build a sequence of instructions leading the monkey to the treasure chest.
-In this chapter, the levels require moving in both directions to reach the goal.
+After completing the sequencing chapter, students will know how to build a sequence of instructions leading the monkey to the treasure chest.
+In this chapter, the challenges require moving in both directions to reach the goal.
 Students will use advanced counting abilities for going back and forth and combining both directions in a single sequence of instructions.

-The final chapter combines sequences and loops.
-Specifically, the solutions for levels in Chapter 4 require students to program several instructions that happen before the loop and then the loop itself.
-For example, in the following level (4-3), students need to program a sequence to first pick up the banana on the right and then a sequence for going to the treasure chest on the left.
+This chapter combines sequences and loops.
+Specifically, the solutions for challenges in this chapter require students to program several instructions that happen before the loop and then the loop itself.
+For example, in the following challenge (2-4), students need to program a sequence to first pick up the banana on the right and then a sequence for going to the treasure chest on the left.
 To get to the treasure chest, students will need to use a loop.

 JR – JR – MR – MR – JL – JL-LOOP [ML]

-Upon completion of a level, students can get anywhere between one to three stars.
+Upon completion of a challenge, students can get anywhere between one to three stars.

-- Two Stars – The monkey got to the treasure chest with all the bananas but did not use the shortest code possible.
+- Two Stars – The monkey got to the treasure chest with all the bananas and without bumping into anything but did not use the shortest code possible.

-- Three Stars – The monkey got to the treasure chest, collected all the bananas, and used the shortest code possible.
+- Three Stars – The monkey got to the treasure chest, collected all the bananas, did not bump into anything and used the shortest code possible.

 CodeMonkey Jr. in Your Class

-We recommend a course of 8-10 lessons lasting 35 minutes.
+We recommend four courses of a total of 29 lessons lasting 35 minutes.
 Part of the lessons will be theoretical and others practical by playing CodeMonkey Jr. For questions or comments, contact us at firstname.lastname@example.org